By: Marilyn L. Davis

 Some easy introductory phrases will convey the message.
 For instance:

 - “While teaching at…”

 - “In business for 30 years, I found….”

 While you may think that your writing conveys your knowledge and credibility, your readers need to understand why you are an expert or knowledgeable person.

 What is Enchanted Writing?

-An enchanter is one that delights, fascinates or uses words magically.
-We often think of poetry in this category as it lends itself to the fanciful, whimsical and ethereal.
-However, incorporating the five sense into your writing can bring some of this same stimulating content to nonfiction writing as well.
+An enchanter is one that delights, fascinates, or uses words magically.
+We often think of poetry in this category as it lends itself to the fanciful, whimsical, and ethereal.

 Engaging their senses helps create this experience.
 However, we have to be mindful that this approach does not deter from the overall message.

 Even a Limited Vocabulary Can Enchant

 A 1954 Life Magazine report concluded that children were not learning to read because books were boring.
 Theodor Seuss Geisel, or as we came to know him, Dr. Seuss, was to write something that was not boring for first graders.